SaaS Compliance

 Akrivia HCM

-Key tech: Native Indian payroll engine with detailed component calculation
+Key tech: Native India payroll engine with real-time rule updates.

 Special note for Karnataka